pawanmishra/pawanmishra.github.io/_posts/2015-09-10-mean-stack-part4.md

 layout: single
 title: MEANT Stack Part4 - Front End Implementation - 2
 tags: [vscode, node, typescript, mongodb, angularjs]
+exceprt: In this part we will implement the html page used for registering the teams.
 ---
+{% include toc %}
 This is the last part of the four part blog series on building web applications using MEAN stack, [TypeScript](http://www.typescriptlang.org/) and Visual Studio Code.
 In the previous three parts we have covered the following things :

-*   [Part 1](https://weblogs.asp.net/pawanmishra/building-web-app-using-mean-stack-part-1-setup) : Setting up the requires software, ide, node modules
+*   [Part 1]({% post_url 2015-09-10-mean-stack-part1 %}) : Setting up the requires software, ide, node modules
-*   [Part 2](https://weblogs.asp.net/pawanmishra/building-web-app-using-mean-stack-part-2-node-mongoose-setup) : REST Api implementation using ExpressJs and Mongoose based CRUD api for backend Mongo database
+*   [Part 2]({% post_url 2015-09-10-mean-stack-part2 %}) : REST Api implementation using ExpressJs and Mongoose based CRUD api for backend Mongo database
-*   [Part 3](https://weblogs.asp.net/pawanmishra/building-web-app-using-mean-stack-part-3-front-end-implementation-i) : Implementation of html page for listing registred teams.
+*   [Part 3]({% post_url 2015-09-10-mean-stack-part3 %}) : Implementation of html page for listing registred teams.
 Also lots of [AngularJs](https://angularjs.org/) related setup code implementation.

 In this part we will implement the html page used for registering the teams.
 With most of the AngularJs related ground work has already been covered in the previous post, this post will be comparatively shorter than the previous posts in this series.
 Before we get down to the markup & related angular implementation, lets have a look at the UI of the html page :